exa-AMD: An Exascale-Ready Framework for Accelerating the Discovery and Design of Functional Materials

 \section{Performance and Scalability}

-The exa-AMD framework is explicitly designed to leverage modern high-performance computing (HPC) facilities, including exascale clusters with both CPU and GPU architectures with the use of Parsl.
+With the use of Parsl, the exa-AMD framework is explicitly designed to leverage modern high-performance computing (HPC) facilities, including exascale or heterogeneous clusters with both CPU and GPU architectures.
 By decoupling workflow logic from execution resources, exa-AMD can efficiently multiplex tens of thousands of independent jobs, automatically scaling workload to available nodes and managing asynchronous dependencies.
 Importantly, Parsl supports dynamic provisioning and workload elasticity: as the workflow proceeds through different stages in the workflow, computing resources can be grown or shrunk, and jobs can transparently recover or resume from failures without user's intervention.
 This ensures efficient backfilling and utilization of large, shared supercomputers.